-Password Firewall extends the built-in Windows password policy with password blacklisting.
+Password Firewall extends the built-in Windows password policy.
 Password Firewall will apply in addition to whatever portions of the built-in Password Policies you have chosen to implement.
-Password choices will have to meet your existing Windowsbased password policy and also not be blacklisted.
+Password choices will have to meet your existing Windows-based password policy and also be approved by Password Firewall.
 Password Firewall blocks all the bad passwords that are not captured by the built-in policy (i.e., Password1, Monkey123, etc.).